dimipan/minimal-AST-tel/README.md

 The three substrates all write the same trajectory format, so a single layer can read any of them and place every exchange in a **regime** — no substrate, no binding, no monitor imported.
-This is what the two channels are *for*: not a scalar alarm, but a map of where a process is in its acquisition.
+This is what the two channels are *for*: a map of where a process is in its acquisition.

 ```bash
 python phase_space_report.py outputs/boir/*.jsonl